 - A student who can present and/or provide substantial evidence of changed circumstances that would support the likelihood of the student’s future academic success.

-- If enrollment in classes is dependent upon the student receiving student financial aid, the student should—during the appeal process—be in contact with the Office of Student Financial Services to determine his/her eligibility for financial aid.
+- If enrollment in classes is dependent upon the student receiving student financial aid, the student should contact Student Financial Services to determine his/her eligibility for financial aid.

 What is considered an unusual mitigating or extenuating circumstance?

 - diagnosis of an illness or learning disability

 - students thinking this is a financial aid appeal; IT IS NOT.
 Please go to the Student Financial Services website for information on how to file a financial aid appeal.

 - students in their first suspension, which lasts one semester; an alternative to sitting out your suspension semester is participation in the Active Suspension Program.

 - students on their third suspension if one year of the suspension has not been completed; you must wait one calendar year to appeal your academic status if you are on Suspension-3

 - an academically suspended student without evidence of unusual circumstances as noted above;

 - a student who fails to practice time management, misses class frequently, turns in assignments late, and exhibits other irresponsible behaviors.